mhkim9714/hands-on-CNN-tutorials/README.md

   - Building a custom CNN and comparing its performance on complex data with `ResNet18` from `timm`
 - **Purpose**: Enables students to apply learned concepts by building and testing their own CNN on real-world data.

-### Exercise 3: DeepFake Detection with ResNet Model
+### Exercise 3: DeepFake Detection with ResNet18 Model
 - **Goal**: Use a small sample from the FaceForensic++ DeepFake dataset for classifying fake vs. real videos.
 - **Topics**:
   - Mounting Google Drive in Colab for data access